marileano/Predictive-Modeling-with-R/README.md

 # Predictive-Modeling-with-R
 This project covers the fundamental statistical learning and real world business problem using the R programming language.
 Using the dataset `insurance.csv` we perform the project objectives to understand how the response variable **charges** is affected by different predictor variables.
-We will also find out which model best performs for business goals and purposes.
+We will also find out which model best performs for fictitious business goals and purposes.

 ## Project Objective
 - Perform data feature selection, feature elimination, feature importance using techniques such as Recursive Feature Elimination (RFE), Principal Component Analysis (PCA), and Random Forest.